smallrye/smallrye-reactive-messaging/documentation/src/main/docs/pulsar/client-configuration.md

 # Configuring Pulsar clients, consumers and producers

-Pulsar clients, consumers and producers receive are very customizable to configure how a Pulsar client application behaves.
+Pulsar clients, consumers and producers are very customizable to configure how a Pulsar client application behaves.

-Pulsar connector creates client and, consumer or producer per channel, each with sensible defaults to ease their configuration.
+The Pulsar connector creates a Pulsar client and, a consumer or a producer per channel, each with sensible defaults to ease their configuration.
 Although the creation is handled, all available configuration options remain configurable through Pulsar channels.

 While idiomatic way of creating `PulsarClient`, `PulsarConsumer` or `PulsarProducer` are through builder APIs, in its essence